nicholasmeade/Connected-App/connected-app/README.md

 You can search for the historical weather on the Historical Weather section.
 You can search by zip code, town, state or country.
 The API limitation is a maximum look-back of 7 days.
 A paid subscription to the API will allow for a further look back capability, with the highest offering for this specific API of weather data since 2010.

+You can read a brief description of what went into creating the Connected App through the About page.

 ##### Credits

 Connected App was created by Nicholas Meade.
-This is a project that was made during the General Assembly Software Engineering Immersive (SEI).
+This is an individual project that was made during the [General Assembly](https://generalassemb.ly/) Software Engineering Immersive (SEI).